alleboudy/CollaborativeTennis-drl/README.md

 ### Instructions

-Run the cells of the `ContinuousControl-Tennis.ipynb` notebook in order to reproduce my results.
+Run the cells of the `CollaborationTennis.ipynb` notebook in order to reproduce my results.

 Feel free to watch an agent play the environment using the `play_trained_agent.ipynb`